Ones-Muiru/Distracted_Driver_Detection/README.md

 iii.)
 Real-Time Implementation: Deploy a feedback system that alerts the driver when they’re being distracted by integrating auditory alerts or haptic feedback, enhancing the immediacy and effectiveness of distraction warnings.

 ### Success/Performance Criteria:
 i.)
-Accuracy: Measure the model's ability to correctly identify instances of driver distraction against a labeled dataset. e’re aiming for a minimum test accuracy of 0.9.<br>
+Accuracy: Measure the model's ability to correctly identify instances of driver distraction against a labeled dataset.
+We’re aiming for a minimum test accuracy of 0.9.<br>
 ii.)
 Real-Time Performance: Assess the system's efficiency in processing and detecting distractions within an acceptable time frame (e.g., milliseconds).<br>
 iii.)
 Successful haptic or audio feedback on detecting distraction.<br>
 iv.)
 Robustness: Test the model's performance across diverse environmental conditions, varying lighting, and different types of distractions to ensure consistent and reliable detection.<br>